 The Citi PremierMiles Visa Card has been in the spotlight for the longest time: It’s considered one of the most popular Citibank credit cards, and once upon a time, some even regarded it as the best miles credit card in Singapore.

 Why?
-Because last year, the Citi PremierMiles Visa Card had one of the best sign-up bonuses in town.
+Citi PremierMiles Visa Card has one of the best sign-up bonuses in town.
 Earning miles on an air miles credit card takes a painfully long time, and one way to work around that is to get a credit card with a big sign-up bonus so you can get a sizeable bump in your miles.

 Citi PremierMiles Visa Card essential information

 |Minimum monthly repayment||1% or $50, whichever is higher|

 |Cash advance transaction fee||6% or $15, whichever is higher|

 |Wireless payment||Visa payWave, Samsung Pay, Citi Pay|

 Last year, the Citi PremierMiles was a top pick for air miles because of its huge welcome bonus of 42,000 miles with $10,000 spend.
 For those with big expenses like home renovations or family vacations coming up, it made total sense to get this credit card.
 Sadly, this offer expired as of 28 Feb 2018 and has been replaced by other slightly lousier – but still quite attractive – welcome promotions.